Course Content and Outcomes Guide for BI 121 Effective Fall 2021

 II.
 Cellular Chemistry

-Understand the basis of pH and its affect on cells
+Understand the basis of pH and its effect on cells

 Describe the major categories of organic molecules and their function(s) in the human body